Writers are told to ensure the Reader always knows where, when and why things are happening in stories. That’s simple to deliver about the Burning.

 Three men left us a few insights about the place – although only one was kept there over the Burning.

 Paddy O’Daly spent a few days in Arbour Hill after his arrest following Bloody Sunday in 1920.
-He described the place as over-crowded, with 2 or 3 in each cell.
-He was moved on to Mountjoy Jail, Kilmainham Gaol and Ballykinlar Camp before being released in February 1921.
+He described the place as over-crowded, with two or three in each cell.
+He was moved on to Mountjoy Jail, Kilmainham Gaol and Ballykinlar Camp before agreeing to be released in February 1921 under GHQ orders.

 From mid-April 1921 Bill Stapleton was also in Arbour Hill for about a month (He masqueraded as ‘Michael Schweppe’, an innocent brother of IRA man Fred home on a break from Scotland, and was released on 12 May).